Dating For Two Months? When Is It Time To Have A DTR Conversation?

 What exactly is a DTR?

 DTR stands for "define the relationship."
-For some, a DTR might mean breaking up, while others conclude this conversation with a step forward.
+For some, a DTR might mean breaking up, while others conclude this conversation with a step forward toward a more committed relationship.
 Others might do nothing at all, citing satisfaction in the current state of their relationship.
 If you ask a relationship coach, dating coach, or dating expert, they may say that the clearest sign of a stable relationship is one that you don’t need to question.
 However, if you are anxious, nervous, or tend to be insecure, it may ease your mind to ask where you stand.

 Define the relationship conversations can be a pleasant experience but can also carry with them some amount of stress.
 Although one part of the partnership might feel ready to give the relationship a definition, the other party might not - which can create anxiety surrounding even asking to have this type of discussion.
 DTR conversations do not have to be painful, overwhelming, or embarrassing, provided that both partners come to the table with honesty, openness, and understanding.